selfdriventeam/kata/README.md

 SelfDrivenTeam sees a scalable, extensible system running on a cloud provider where the system scales itself up and down dynamically based on load and response times.

-SelfDrivenTeam's system provides secure, reliable functionality for Farmacy Food's customers, nutritionists, chefs, and delivery personel so they can focus on their areas of expertise while showcasing Farmacy Food's special sauce, the combination of the fresh, wholesome food, nutritionists, and a proprietary meal reccomendation engine to provide customers with fresh tasty, nutriutious, and low cost meals tailored to each customer's individual needs and preferences.
+SelfDrivenTeam's system provides secure, reliable functionality for Farmacy Food's customers, nutritionists, chefs, and delivery personnel so they can focus on their areas of expertise while showcasing Farmacy Food's special sauce, the combination of the fresh, wholesome food, nutritionists, and a proprietary meal recommendation engine to provide customers with fresh tasty, nutriutious, and low cost meals tailored to each customer's individual needs and preferences.

-The system initally runs for the Detroit, Michigan area, but as service area and usage grows the system can easily scale out to handle multiple geographic areas **and** scale up within an area to handle increasing customer/POS density.
+The system initially runs for the Detroit, Michigan area, but as service area and usage grows the system can easily scale out to handle multiple geographic areas **and** scale up within an area to handle increasing customer/POS density.
 The system includes all of the components needed to meet all of the current requirements and provides extensibility to add known and opportunistic future enhancements.

 # Requirements from the customer
 ## Users